 But without Learn to Hope, her life would look very different.

 Carly left school at 15-years-old with no qualifications and became a waitress.
 Early attempts to start a career were thwarted by her lack of qualifications but she persisted and, as a single mother to three children, she enrolled as a mature student.
 She passed her adult qualifications in Maths and English and began studying for a AAT Diploma in Accountancy.
 Sadly, her partner died and devastated, she dropped out of college.

 Eventually, Carley sought and received treatment for severe depression and, fortunately for us, later found the courage to contact her Housing Association for career advice.

 This decision changed her life.

-After completely work experience with their Finance Department, she was referred to Learn to Hope.
+After completely work experience with their Finance Department, she was in turn referred to Learn to Hope.

 She was the first resident to undergo our training programme: we had the pleasure of training her for several hours per week over a three-month period.
-Her aptitude for income management was such that we were able to offer her a part-time job which would enable her to balance having a career with her long-term ill health.
+Her aptitude for income management was such that we were able to offer her a part-time job that enabled her to balance having a career with looking after children.

 Carly has since resumed her dream career.
 She has joined the Finance Department of a national construction company and, furthermore, has also returned to college to complete her ATT Accountancy Diploma.